NazeerAlFilfil/Simple-Counter/README.md

 Simple counter with three buttons, one increases the counter, another decrease it, and the last to reset it.

-*This app was created for learning purposes*
+*This app was created for educational purposes*